gramineproject/graphene/Documentation/building.rst

 Then install Graphene (recall that "direct" means non-SGX version)::

-   meson build --buildtype=release -Ddirect=enabled -Dsgx=enabled
+   meson setup build/ --buildtype=release -Ddirect=enabled -Dsgx=enabled
-   ninja -C build
+   ninja -C build/
-   sudo ninja -C build install
+   sudo ninja -C build/ install

 Set ``-Ddirect=`` and ``-Dsgx=`` options to ``enabled`` or ``disabled`` according to whether you built the corresponding PAL (the snippet assumes you